rubix28/the_dancing_pony/README.md

 - [x] Ensure users can only rate dishes, but only once
 - [x] Stop that dirty _Smeagol_ ruining our reviews (and introducing é into my codebase :P)
 - [x] Add automated test coverage
+- [] Nicer error messages in general (when unauthenticated or malformed request)
 - [] Add monitoring
 - [] Implement automated CI builds
 - [] Claim my promised treasure